jayclassless/tidypy/README.rst

                                       after the examination.
 Can be specified
                                       multiple times.
 Overrides the configuration
                                       file.
-      --no-merge                      Disable the merging of issues from various tools when TidyPy considers them equivalent.
+      --disable-merge                 Disable the merging of issues from various tools when TidyPy considers them equivalent.
                                       Overrides the configuration file.
       --silence-tools                 If the execution of a tool results in an